 - 1. Check water level in tanks via the monitor screen.
 You don't want to run out of water in the middle of a shower. - 2.
 If dry camping, make sure 12V system and water pump is turned on. - 3.
 Turn the Alde® system to hot water supply mode.
 Follow instructions in the Alde® manual. - 4.
 Turn on ceiling exhaust fan to actively remove moisture vapor. - 5.
 Enter shower and close door securely. - 6.
+Pull shower curtain around so it securely covers all exposed wood areas. - 7.
 Remove the shower head, turn on valves, adjust the hot and cold valves to desired temperature.
 Spray directly into the drain to avoid unpleasant temperatures.